dan800/UARS/README.md

 # UARS
 An archive of programs to open PROD files.
-These are available on the earthdata.nasa.gov website:
+The PROD binary are available on the earthdata.nasa.gov website:

 https://search.earthdata.nasa.gov/search?fi=HRDI